-Welcome back to Read Not Guess.
-Today is a review day.
-We’ll work on practicing short vowel sounds and then sound out a few words.
-I’ll leave you with a suggestion for a game to play over the weekend to reinforce what your kids are learning.
+Welcome to Read Not Guess.
+Today we're going to work on short vowel sounds and then sound out a few words.
+At the end, I’ll leave you with a suggestion for a game to play to reinforce what your kids are learning.

 Let’s get started.

 Kids often struggle with different vowel sounds.
 See if they can nail these words with short vowel sounds: